The protagonist and Gin's son.

-- Luke, You Are My Father: He pulls this on "Gin" in Kaibutsu Arc, who is actually a substitute called Tokimune and he doesn't have a clue what the puppy is talking about before he dies.
+- Luke, You Are My Father: He tries to tell Gin in the Kaibutsu Arc that he's his son, except "Gin" is actually a identical substitute called Tokimune, and he doesn't have a clue what the puppy is talking about before he dies.

 - Parental Abandonment: Sakura, Weed's mom, dies in the first episode, leaving Weed in the care of some of his father's old friends.

 - Passing the Torch: Gin makes Weed the new leader after he's defeated Hougen and given a Rousing Speech about the power of kindness.